 Multi-party talks began in 1996, chaired by Senator Mitchell and involving the Irish and British Governments and all the parties elected in Northern Ireland.
 Sinn Fein was excluded until 1997, when the IRA announced a further ceasefire.

 These talks resulted in the Good Friday Agreement in April 1998.

 The Good Friday Agreement is the cornerstone of our commitment to peace and stability on this island.
 It was agreed on 10 April 1998 and overwhelmingly approved in 2 referendums in both parts of Ireland in May 1998.
 The Good Friday Agreement has been almost entirely implemented and most domestic matters are now dealt with by the Northern Ireland Assembly.
 Although there remain some challenges to stable and lasting peace in Northern Ireland, the institutions of the Agreement are now working to ensure a peaceful and stable future for the benefit of all the people on the island of Ireland.

 The Consulate plays an important role focused on the specific Ireland-Scotland dimension of the strong partnership across our islands.
-We work closely with the Embassy to support reconciliation, recovery, and prosperity for both countries.
+We work closely with the Embassy of Ireland in London to support reconciliation and prosperity for both countries.
 Ireland attaches great importance to our friendship with Scotland and our excellent partnership with the Scottish Government.

 We in Ireland never forget to recall the legacy of famous Irish-Scots, including socialist revolutionary James Connolly, author Sir Arthur Conan-Doyle, footballers Aiden McGeady, Ray Houghton, Owen Coyle, and James McCarthy, and actors Sean Connery, Brian Cox, and Gerard Butler.